 By the exit area, there is a small market to buy souvenirs and a lake for boating.
-We tried our luck with bow and some arrows to hit target.
+We tried our luck with the bow and some arrows to hit target.
 Dejected, we cam outside.

-With start of a drizzle, we came to our hotel rooms soon.
+With the start of a drizzle, we came to our hotel rooms soon.
 The sight-seeing was over at Araku except the coffee museum.
 By late evening, we visited the coffee museum which displays the process of making coffee in details and mainly sells various blends of coffee, chocolates and coffee cakes.
 This is another place to collect souvenirs and we didn’t miss it.
 Annoyed with constant drizzle, we retired to our room soon, had dinner early and slept enjoying the cold.